Our House

 Q: My child has head lice and my time is limited.
 Is it more important to pick nits or treat the house for head lice?

-A: Your time is best used removing nits by proper combing with a metal nit comb.
+A: Your time is best used removing nits by proper combing with a metal nit comb (see Choosing the Best Lice Comb).
 Lice die quickly if moved away from the head so cleaning the house or bedding has little positive effect on lice control.
-Clean bedding, bed clothes, hats, etc. as the last step in your control program.
+Clean bedding, clothes, and household furnishings as the last step in your control program.

-Q: What is a "no-nit policy" and are these policies effective?
+Q: What is a school-enforced "no-nit "policy and are these policies effective?

 A: Many schools prevent students from entering the building if they exhibit signs of a head lice infestation.
 The sign most often used is the presence of nits, or eggs, in hair.
-If nits are found, or just suspected, the whole school may be subjected to inspection.
-Students that are believed to have nits are excluded from class and sent home for treatment.
+If nits are found, or just suspected, all students may be subjected to inspection.
+Students that are believed to have nits may be excluded from class and sent home for treatment.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.